 the Document Consumer may not be able to map the repositoryUniqueId value directly to a Document Repository located in a remote community,

 the Document Consumer may not be able to understand the terminology used in the response.
-For example, if the initiating and responding community have common Requested Procedure vocabularies, then the Initiating Gateway will respond to the Document Consumer’s request using the common coding/vocabulary scheme.
+For example, if the local and remote community have different Requested Procedure vocabularies, then the Initiating Gateway’s response to the Document Consumer’s request will contain coding/vocabulary from the remote community.

-The Document Consumer retains the values of the homeCommunityId attribute for future interaction with the Initiating Gateway.

-Retrieve Image Manifest and Reports from local Community A & Remote Community B:
+XCA Retrieve from local Community A & Remote Community B:

+Document Consumer wants to retrieve the Imaging Manifests for the patient –

-Document Consumer initiates a Retrieve Document Set – If the Document Consumer issued a Registry Stored Query, the response to the Registry Stored Query by patient id includes a) the document uniqueId b) the repositoryUniqueId, and c) the homeCommunityId attribute.
-The Document Consumer shall specify these three parameters in its Retrieve Document Set transaction to the Initiating Gateway
+The Document Consumer sends Retrieve Document Set [ITI-43] transaction to the Initiating Gateway including values it received in the query response: a) the document uniqueId(s) b) the repositoryUniqueId(s) c) the homeCommunityId(s)

-Initiating Gateway processes Retrieve Document Set – The Initiating Gateway determines which Responding Gateway(s) to contact by using the homeCommunityId to obtain the Web Services endpoint of the Responding Gateway(s).
-If the homeCommunityId represents the local community, the Initiating Gateway will initiate a Retrieve Document Set to the indicated local Document Repository.
-The Retrieve Document Set may contain more than one unique homeCommunityId so the Initiating Gateway may have to initiate requests to more than one Responding Gateway, and consolidate the results.
-The Initiating Gateway specifies the homeCommunityId in the Cross Gateway Retrieve transaction.
-The homeCommunityId identifies the community associated with the Responding Gateway.
+Initiating Gateway processes Retrieve Document Set [ITI-43] –

+If a homeCommunityId represents the local community, the Initiating Gateway will initiate a Retrieve Document Set [ITI-43] to the local Document Repository for Imaging Manifest documents.

+The Initiating Gateway uses homeCommunityID(s) to determines which Responding Gateway(s) to retrieve from and initiates a Cross Gateway Retrieve [ITI-39] request to the Responding Gateway(s) for Imaging Manifest documents.

-Responding Gateway processes Cross Gateway Retrieve – The Responding Gateway within an XDS Affinity Domain processes the Cross Gateway Retrieve initiating a Retrieve Document Set transaction to the Document Repository identified by the repositoryUniqueId within the request.
-If the Cross Gateway Retrieve requests multiple documents with different repositoryUniqueIds, the Responding Gateway will contact multiple Document Repositories and consolidate the responses.
-Retrieve Image Set from Remote Community B
+Responding Gateway processes Cross Gateway Retrieve –

+The Responding Gateway initiates a Retrieve Document Set [ITI-43] transaction to its local Document Repository for Imaging Manifest documents.
+If the Cross Gateway Retrieve requests multiple documents with different repositoryUniqueIds, the Responding Gateway will contact multiple Document Repositories in its community, consolidate the responses, and send them to the Initiating Gateway.

+Initiating Gateway consolidates the results from its local Document Repository and from the Responding Gateway(s) and sends a Retrieve Document Set Response to the Document Consumer.

+The Document Consumer now has Imaging Manifests for the patient from its local Community A and Remote Community B.

+XCA-I Interactions to retrieve images for a patient

+XCA-I Retrieve Image Set from Local Community A and Remote Community B:

+Imaging Document Consumer wants to retrieve the studies referenced in the Imaging Manifests:

-Imaging Document Consumer initiates a Retrieve Imaging Document Set.
-The request includes values from the retrieved Image Manifests:
+The Imaging Document Consumer initiates a Retrieve Imaging Document Set [RAD-69] to the Initiating Imaging Gateway.
+The request includes values from the retrieved Imaging Manifests:

-the repositoryUniqueId identifying the Imaging Document Source,
+the repositoryUniqueIds identifying the Imaging Document Sources,

 the documentUniqueIds identifying the imaging documents (DICOM SOP Instance UIDs) within the Imaging Document Source